catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Select the port you wish to be associated with the floating IP.
-Ports are equivalent to virtual network interfaces of compute instances, and are named after the compute instance that owns it.
+Ports are equivalent to virtual network interfaces of compute instances, and are named after the compute instance that owns them.

 In this example, select the "first-instance" port and click "Associate":